markterence/discord-quest-completer/README.md

 > Discord Quest Completer, Discord Rich Presence Simulator whatever.
 I don't know what to call this.

 A lightweight desktop application that simulates Discord Rich Presence for games without requiring installation of the actual games.
-Perfect for completing Discord Quests and showing off your gaming status without the storage burden.
+Perfect for completing Discord Quests and showing off your gaming status (kid's gonna love it) without the storage burden.

 ## Installation